Class dates: April 23, May 14 & June 25

 Teacher: Our founding teacher, Senpai Daishin has 30 years of experience with Buddhism and has a knack of making complex concepts simple and easy to understand for those unfamiliar with the core teachings of Buddhism.
 Additionally, the courses’ books, Happiness and The Four Noble Truths are insightful explorations of the dharma (Buddhist teachings) that lays out the basics in a clear fashion for anyone to comprehend.

-Books: Students will need to purchase the book, Happiness: Essential Mindfulness Practices by Thich Nhat Hanh, and download the free of charge online classic The Four Noble Truths by Ajahn Sumedho; students are responsible to purchase Happiness from his/her favorite bookstore or online bookseller.
-We suggest purchasing the book, Happiness, as soon as you register in order to allow you enough time to complete the first reading assignment
+Books: Students will need to purchase the book, Happiness: Essential Mindfulness Practices by Thich Nhat Hanh, and the classic The Four Noble Truths by Ajahn Sumedho; students are responsible to purchase Happiness from his/her favorite bookstore or online bookseller.
+We suggest purchasing the book, Happiness, as soon as you register in order to allow you enough time to complete the first reading assignment.
+As for The Four Noble Truths or you may get it online free of charge as a PDF here or get a free of charge hard copy at the BFF of Ct in Middletown after our Sunday morning practice (last time on April 2); we will not send via post mail the free copy.

 Assignments: There will be two assignments with guided reading questions.
 Both of them will be emailed to the students.
 Please, try to do as much of the assignment as possible and bring it to the class.
 Assignments have been created to help you practice the teachings in daily living while class-time offers guided instruction on the path and its practices that bring to life Buddhism as a culture of awakening.